senalbulumulle/senalvim/README.md

+## Why senalVIM has no typical neovim package manager?

+Well, you may be asking, Senal, why there is no typical neovim package manager for this build?
+Well, senalvim is not a really a neovim distribution of neovim but it is a wrapper for neovim.

+The end result????
+Perfomance.....

+The package manager for senalvim is based on shell scripts.
+Essentially cloned into the right directory of neovim (Like it should be).

 ## Running SenalVIM for developing purposes

 In this section, we are going to be talking about how to run senalvim